Terms & Conditions

 In the case of service by email on the next working day.

-Both parties shall keep confidential the specific terms of the Project and not disclose them save to such employees or contractors as
+Both parties shall keep confidential the specific terms of the Project and not disclose them save to such employees or contractors as need to know the relevant information for the purposes of performing the Project.

 The parties agree that all information marked “Confidential”, or where not marked it is reasonable to judge such information as confidential, shall not be disclosed at any time during the Project or for a minimum period of 2 years after the completion of the Project, except where such disclosure is required by law or by order of a court in the jurisdiction of England.